DeltaDizzy/OptionalAtmosphere/README.md

 - blowfish for helping with the coding side of things

-- C-Ninja Man for a dummy plugin to start off with and much support
+- That one weird guy for something, that I cant remember

-- and probably many more(if you want a mention, please tell DeltaDizzy)
+- and probably many more

 The License is MIT